Let me guess – you have a strong social media presence, an amazing product, and tons of User Generated Content from your customers.

 Here’s how CLUSE – an eCommerce business that sells watches – does it on their “Lookbook” page:

 Keep in mind that you shouldn’t limit the UGC on your site to that one page.
 You can increase your conversion rates by displaying your best customer photos and videos on product pages!

 Use product reviews to your advantage.

 You probably already have lots of customer photos to share, and maybe you’ve got some solid customer videos too.
 But if that’s the only UGC you’re using in your eCommerce marketing strategy, you’re missing something:

-That’s right – reviews are considered user-generated content too, and research shows that they create a 74% increase in product conversion.
+That’s right – reviews are considered User Generated Content too, and according to Reevoo, reviews produce an average 18% uplift in sales.
 Imagine how much of a difference that could mean for your company’s profitability!